College Reading and Learning Association

 - Level III or Master-Certified: is the highest level of training provided at the University.
 To reach this level, peer tutors receive an additional 10 hours of in-depth training for a cumulative total of 30 hours of training and an additional 25 hours of tutoring, for a cumulative total of 75 hours of tutoring.

-“The purpose of the International Tutor Training Program Certification (ITTPC) program is twofold.
-First, it provides recognition and positive reinforcement for tutors' successful work from an international organization, CRLA.
-Second, CRLA's tutor training program certification process sets an internationally accepted standard of skills and training for tutors.
-The College Reading and Learning Association (CRLA) International Tutor Training Program Certification offers numerous benefits for individual tutors, tutorial coordinators, and programs.”
-(Downloaded from International Tutor Training Program Certification (ITTPC) page on the College Reading & Learning Association website on October 1, 2017).
+“The purpose of the ITTPC program is twofold.
+First, certification provides recognition and positive reinforcement for tutoring program’s successful work from an international organization, The College Reading and Learning Association.
+Second, the certification requirements set an internationally-accepted standard of skills and training for tutors.
+ITTPC does not certify tutors nor tutor trainers, but instead certifies tutor training programs that have demonstrated excellence in developing, designing, and implementing strong training procedures, as situated within the context of the tutorial program.”
+(Copied from International Tutor Training Program Certification (ITTPC) page on the College Reading and Learning Association website on October 15, 2025).

-For further information on the Centers for Learning 2023 recertification process, please contact:
+For further information on the Centers for Learning 2023 re-certification process, please contact:

 - Christopher Onyx, Coordinator of Tutoring Services and Special Programs - North Campus